 Senator Ling Ling Chang was elected to the California State Senate in June of 2018.
-Chang grew up in the district she represents and is a product of the local public schools.
+She grew up in the district she represents and is a product of the local public schools.
 Ling Ling Chang is the first Taiwan-born female Senator in California history.

 Ling Ling Chang joins the California State Senate after serving in the Legislature for one term as an Assemblywoman.
 During her tenure as a representative of the 55th Assembly District, Chang served as Vice-Chair of the Rules Committee and as an inaugural member of the Privacy & Consumer Protection Committee.
 In her time serving, Ling Ling Chang promoted the importance of STEM education in addition to using technology to improve state government.
 Chang authored and passed the nation’s first law allowing state employees to use sharing-economy services to save taxpayer dollars.